Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 Colored Mascara Options

-The colored Maybelline Sky High mascara shades are where things get interesting.
-These aren’t your typical subtle tints – they deliver actual color payoff.
+The colored Maybelline Sky High mascara shades are where things get genuinely interesting.
+These aren’t your typical subtle tints — they deliver actual, visible color payoff that holds up even in bright sunlight.
+If you’ve ever been hesitant about colored mascara, these shades will change your mind.

 Blue Mist: A cool-toned blue that’s surprisingly wearable.
-I thought this would be costume-y, but it actually enhances blue eyes incredibly well and looks stunning with neutral makeup.
-The shade has enough depth that it doesn’t read juvenile.
+I thought this would look costume-y, but it actually enhances blue eyes incredibly well and looks stunning with neutral makeup.
+The shade has enough depth that it doesn’t read juvenile or overly trendy.

 Plum Twilight: The newest addition I’ve spotted at Ulta in Los Angeles.
 It’s a cool-toned plum that sits somewhere between burgundy and purple.
-Perfect if you want color but find bright purple too intense.
+Perfect if you want visible color but find bright purple too intense — it hits that sweet spot of interesting without being overwhelming.

 Classic Black Shades Breakdown